tektutor/jenkins-sep-2021/Day3/README.md

 ### Ansible Playbook structure
 1. Playbook is a YAML file
-2. Each Playbook can have a list of Play
+2. Each Playbook has a list of Plays
 3. Each Play will target atleast one Ansible Node(Server)
 4. Each Play has an optional Tasks and Roles sections
+5. Each Play has an optional vars and/or vars_files section
-5. Each Tasks section has a list of Tasks
+6. Each Tasks section has a list of Tasks
-6. Each Task has a description and can invoke atmost one Ansible Module(Python or Powershell script).
+7. Each Task has a description and can invoke atmost one Ansible Module(Python or Powershell script).

 ### Executing the install nginx playbook
 ```